-It depicts the psychology of Ashwathama, when he realizes that his father has been killed by misusing his name, and this has lead to the defeat of Kauravas.
+It depicts the psychology of Ashwathama when he realizes that his father has been killed by misusing his name.
+And this has lead to the defeat of Kauravas.
 He goes mad with the thought and wants to kill Pandavas and Krishna, who he knows is the brain behind the trick.
-It depicts the state of all the survivors who have survived the war.
-No one is sure who has won the battle in the real sense of the winning, and who has lost it.
+It depicts the state of all the survivors who have survived the war, no one is sure who has won the battle in the real sense of the winning, and who has lost it.

-The language is the best part of this book, the prose and poetry written with lot of meaning that conveys the emotions also with equal ease.
-You almost go through the every emotion as you read the verses, and feel what each character is going through.
+The language is the best part of this book, the prose and poetry are written with a lot of meaning that conveys the emotions also with equal ease.
+You almost go through every emotion as you read the verses, and feel what each character is going through.
 A good read for people who like to read good Hindi.

 Ahsan Bhai, thanks for sending me this book.